 Old English (450-1100 AD)

 The old English was a fusion of the languages of the Saxons, Angles and Jutes.
 The invading tribes spoke similar languages which made it easy to fuse.
-However, about half of the commonly used words in Modern English today all have Old English roots.
+However, about half of the commonly used words in Modern English today all have Old English roots (English language and Indo-European language Family)

 Additionally, modern English speakers would have great difficulty understanding Old English simply because it does not look or sound like English today.
 The old English remained the main language up until around 1100 AD.